 PIEDRAS NEGRAS-Peten, Guatemala

-Piedras Negras, “Black Stones”, dates back to the Pre Classic (1,000 B.C.-250 A.D.) and is located along the banks of the Usumacinta River.
-The site is on a high embankment commanding a strategic view of the river, and controlled the trade flowing in both directions.
-It is within a dense tropical forest which is a parcel of the Sierra del Lacadon National Park.
+Piedras Negras, “Black Stones”, is an important Maya archaeological zone dating back to the Preclassic (1000 BCE-250 CE).
+It is located along the Usumacinta River and is placed on a high embankment which commanded a strategic view of the river, and controlled the trade flowing in both directions.
+The site is within a dense tropical forest which is a parcel of the Sierra del Lacadon National Park.
 The original name for the site has been deciphered as Yo’kib “Entrance”.
 It lies 24 miles/40 kms downstream from the great city/state of Yaxchilan now in Chiapas, Mexico.
 The Usumacinta River forms the boundary between Guatemala and Mexico.

-Piedras Negras is only accessible by boat down the Usumacinta River from the border town of Frontera Corozal in Mexico.
-This is a long trip that passes through some beautiful scenery.
-Frontera Corozal is reached by the main highway southeast from Palenque.
+Piedras Negras is most easily accessible by boat down the Usumacinta River from the border town of Frontera Corozal in Mexico.
+This is an hours long trip that passes through some beautiful scenery.
+The rapids are well-handled by the experienced boatmen.
+Frontera Corozal is reached by the main highway, Highway 307, southeast from Palenque.
 This area of Mexico is a bit remote.
 Check security conditions before leaving either Palenque or San Cristobal de las Casas to reach Frontera Corozal.
-Make sure you take your passport as Piedras Negras is in Guatemala, as you must first check in at the military checkpoint a bit further downstream before entering the site.
+Make sure you take your passport as Piedras Negras is in Guatemala, and you must first check in at the military checkpoint a bit further downstream before entering the site.

 HOURS: Guided tours only